Homology reveals significant anisotropy in the cosmic microwave background: Results: Topological characteristics of subsets of

 \subsection{Comparison with earlier results in literature}

-\paragraph{Local hemisphere variance:}
+\paragraph{Local hemisphere variance}

-In the experiments with variance computed locally from the hemispheres, the most striking feature is the significant deviation at around a degree in the northern hemisphere.
-We have noticed hints of this degree-scale deviation in the full sky analysis reported in \cite{pranavAnomalies2021}, where we report a $2.96\sigma$ deviation in the \ffp dataset at $FWHM = 80'$.
+In the experiments in which the variance was computed locally from the hemispheres, the most striking feature is the significant deviation at a degree scale in the northern hemisphere.
+We have noticed hints of this degree-scale deviation in the full sky analysis reported in \cite{pranavAnomalies2021}, in which we reported a $2.96\sigma$ deviation in the \ffp dataset at $FWHM = 80'$.
 The \npipe dataset at this scale exhibits a $2.2\sigma$ deviation.
 Due to a weak display of anomaly in the \npipe dataset, we rejected it in view of the larger scales exhibiting stronger anomalies statistically.